brianhill/deep-springs-observatory/index.md

 ## Program

-With the [clear](./resources/USDrearyDays.jpeg) and [dark](./resources/DarkSiteFinderDeepSprings.png) skies at Deep Springs, and the 5530' (1685m) elevation at the observatory, students will be able to use the dome, telescope, and control room to do a wide variety of pedagogically- and scientifically-valuable projects.
+With the College's [clear](./resources/site/USDrearyDays.jpeg) and [dark](./resources/site/DarkSiteFinder.png) skies (which until a few years ago [were still rated](./resources/site/BortleClass1.png) as Bortle Class 1), and the 5530' (1685m) elevation at the observatory, students will be able to use the dome, telescope, and control room to do a wide variety of pedagogically- and scientifically-valuable projects.

 ## Links